decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

 ### Union

-Sometimes you want to accept or return either one class or a different class.
-This can be done with the pipe `|` operator.
+Sometimes you want to accept or return either one type or a different type.
+This is expressed with the pipe operator (`|`):

 ```py
 def indent(string: str, by: int | str) -> str: